gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 ## What is Gatsby

-Gatsby is a JavaScript web framework that let's you build fast, very dynamic, mobile-ready websites *without* an advanced degree in JavaScript wizardry.
+Gatsby is a JavaScript web framework that let's you build fast, dynamic, mobile-ready websites *without* an advanced degree in JavaScript wizardry.